jonnonz1/nz-statute-book/acts/public/1981/medicines-act-1981.md

   (b) if the regulations do not refer to a particular edition of a specified publication, the reference shall be construed as applying to the edition of the specified publication in force when the regulations are made, so long as that edition remains in force, and thereafter to every subsequent edition of that publication for the time being in force, and as extending to all amendments, additions, and deletions made to any such edition and published whether before, on, or after the date on which the regulations are made.
 (5) All or any of the powers conferred by paragraphs (g), (h), (k), and (l) of subsection (1) may be exercised in respect of any cosmetic or dentifrice (whether or not it is a related product within the meaning of Part 7).
 (5A) For the purposes of subsection (1)﻿(qa),—
-  (a) specified prescription medicines means prescription medicines specified by the Director-General by notice in the Gazette; and
-  (b) specified class or description of prescription medicines means a class or description of prescription medicines specified by the Director-General by notice in the Gazette.
+  (a) specified prescription medicines means prescription medicines specified by the Director-General by notice; and (b) specified class or description of prescription medicines means a class or description of prescription medicines specified by the Director-General by notice.
 (5B) Before issuing a notice under subsection (5A), the Director-General must consult with those organisations or bodies that appear to the Director-General to be representative of persons likely to be substantially affected by the notice.
 (6) Notwithstanding anything contained in any regulation made under this section, any person may, at any time within 12 months after the date of the commencement of the regulation, sell any medicine or medical device of which the sale is otherwise lawful, if he proves that at that date the medicine or medical device was part of the existing stock-in-trade in New Zealand of any person carrying on business there, and that since that date no act has been done whereby the medicine or medical device fails to conform to the regulation.
 (7) For the purposes of subsection (6) any goods purchased before the said date for importation into New Zealand shall be deemed to be part of the purchaser's stock-in-trade in New Zealand.
+(8) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) regulations under this section:
+  (b) a notice under subsection (5A).

 ### 105A Regulations relating to veterinarians and authorised prescribers who are not designated prescribers
 (1) Without limiting the generality of section 105(1)﻿(d), regulations may be made under that provision—